Saving & Spending Budgeting & Expenses

 Halfpoint/Adobe courier delivering to senior woman

-The coronavirus pandemic altered the way many boomers operated, and some still have not adjusted to post-pandemic conditions.
+The COVID-19 pandemic altered the way many boomers operated, and some still have not adjusted to post-pandemic conditions.

-During lockdown, many boomers strayed away from big-ticket purchases that involved close contact with others, like cruises, and some of those habits from 2020 remain.
+During lockdown, many boomers strayed away from big-ticket purchases that involved close contact with others, like cruises.
+Some of those habits from 2020 remain.

 They have fewer subscriptions